Chihuahua shiner

-The Chihuahua shiner (Notropis chihuahua) is a species of freshwater ray-finned fish from the family Cyprinidae, the carps and minnows.
+The Chihuahua shiner (Miniellus chihuahua) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 It is found in southern Texas and northern Mexico.

 Description

 The Chihuahua shiner has a stout, barely compressed body which is deepest under its nape with the mouth being horizontal and situated under the rather rounded snout.
 It has a complete lateral line; There are normally less than 10 rays in the dorsal fin and the longest ray is twice the length of the last ray and the first ray is a tiny-splinter like ray which is closely attached to the second ray, which is a well developed unbranched ray.
 The origin of the dorsal fin is directly over that of the pelvic fin.
 The anal fin has 7 soft rays.
 It has a thin lower lip which lacks any fleshy lobes.
 The lateral line has 33-37 scales and is normally straight or it is a broad arch.
 Breeding males develop tubercles but these are less marked in non-breeding males and are absent in females.
 It has numerous large black spots widely scattered over the straw yellow back, the opercle, the area beneath the eye and the sides of snout; there is a black wedge on the caudal peduncle.
 The lateral line pores at front are outlined in black while the lips are yellow to pale orange as are the dorsal, caudal, and pectoral fins.
 It often shows a dusky stripe along the back with another stripe along the silvery flank which is dusky at the head end shading to black at the rear.
 It is white below with a silvery peritoneum.
 It grows to 64 mm in standard length or 8 cm total length.